ballerina-platform/module-ballerina-graphql/graphql-ballerina/Package.md

 }
 ```

-The above service only accepts queries less than 2 levels.
+The above service only accepts queries of less than 2 levels.
 For an example, consider the following document:
 ```
 {
     book {